-This step-by-step video will teach you how to hang prepasted wallpaper purchased from this website.
+Watch the step-by-step video above and learn how to hang prepasted wallpaper from our shop.

 - Tape measure

 - Sponge smoother or sponge (not a plastic smoother)